Treeki/CylindricalEarth/README.md

 Vaguely readable pseudo-C output.
 Not usable in its direct form due to missing information on types not included in the schema (primitive types that haven't been figured out, Switch SDK stuff, etc).

+### savefile/editor/*, captureData.py

+Browser-based editor for savefiles.
+Right now it's really just a viewer, to be honest...
+Built in TypeScript with Bootstrap and Fancytree.

 ## Ghidra Scripts

 ### ACEnumScraper2.py